easybuilders/easybuild-tutorial/docs/adding_support_software/README.md

 Before we dive into writing [easyconfig files](../introduction/#easyconfig-files), let us take a brief look at how they relate to [easyblocks](../introduction/#easyblocks).

+As we discussed [earlier](../introduction/#terminology), an easyconfig file (`*.eb`) is required for each installation performed by EasyBuild which specifies the details of the installation (which software version, toolchain, etc.), while the installation procedure is implemented in an easyblock (a Python module).

 When can we leverage a *generic easyblock*, perhaps via a "fat" easyconfig file that includes a lot of carefully defined easyconfig parameters, and when should we use a minimal easyconfig file together with a custom *software-specific* easyblock?